-Survivors who are interested in knowing more about their fertility should consider talking to their health care provider about their risk and may be eligible for fertility preservation options such as egg or sperm banking.
+Survivors who are interested in knowing more about their fertility should consider talking to their health care provider.
+They may be eligible for fertility preservation options such as egg or sperm banking.

-Survivors who are no longer fertile or may have difficulty carrying a pregnancy are encouraged to discuss other family planning options with their health care provider.
+Survivors are encouraged to discuss family planning options with their health care provider.
 These options may include:

 Fertility options can be expensive and often are not covered by insurance.
-Survivors are encouraged to talk with a social worker at their survivorship clinic or through their primary care provider.
+Survivors are encouraged to talk with a social worker at their survivorship clinic or through their primary care provider about financial support resources.